Geometry of multidimensional Farey summation algorithm and frieze patterns: Farey tessellation and related algorithms

 \subsection{A few words on integer geometry}

+We work in affine integer geometry with points and vectors as objects: two points $A$ and $B$ may generate a vector $AB=B-A$.

 Let us fix some integer $n\ge 2$.
-A point is said to be {\it integer} if its coordinates are integer.
+A point in $\r^n$ is said to be {\it integer} if its coordinates are integer.
 All integer points form the lattice of integer points $\z^n$.
-A vector, segment, polygon, or polytope are {\it integer} if all their vertices are integer.
+A vector is \textit{integer} if all of its coordinates are integer.
+A segment, polygon, or polyhedron are {\it integer} if all their vertices are integer.